mco-gh/mco.dev/content/post/random/lies.md

 coverImage = "/img/thinking.jpg"
 +++

-A man in Maryland got misidentified on twitter users as the perpetrator of a deplorable attack and he published an article about what the experience was like for him.
+A man in Maryland got misidentified by twitter users as the perpetrator of a deplorable attack and he published an article about what the experience was like for him.
+The accusation was retreeted half a million times.
 This part jumped out at me:
 <!--more-->

 <br>